What is the difference between freeride vs all mountain snowboards?

 Freeride boards almost exclusively come with sintered bases.
 This is part of the reason freeride boards tend to be more expensive than their all-mountain and freestyle counterparts.

 In fact, I would go as far as to say there’s no point in getting a freeride board with an extruded base.
-Don’t get me wrong, sometimes an extruded base is actually better, but just not in the case of freeriding.
+Don’t get me wrong, sometimes an extruded base is actually better (but often just with park or jib boards), but just not in the case of freeriding.

 In my opinion it’s preferable to go with a sintered base if you can afford it.
 If you are looking to get a cheaper board then you may have to settle for an extruded base.
 Though there are other considerations.
 Check out the link below to help decide which base is best for you.